developerrrdeepak/cogniflux/blueprint.md

 - **API Key Security Enhancement:** Modified `app/lib/gemini.ts` to fetch the GEMINI_API_KEY from environment variables to prevent public exposure on GitHub.
 The `apphosting.yaml` file is configured to use a Firebase App Hosting secret for this variable.
 - **Bug Fix:** Corrected an import error in `app/components/ThemeToggle.tsx`.
 The `useTheme` hook was incorrectly imported from a local provider instead of the `next-themes` package, causing the build to fail.
 - **Authentication:** Implemented user authentication using Firebase Authentication.
 Added sign-up, login, and profile pages.
+- **Build Troubleshooting:** Addressed persistent build failures by correcting the Node.js engine version in `package.json` and ensuring a clean `npm install`.

 ## Features